How long do victims of medical device injury have to bring a lawsuit?

 What kind of evidence is necessary to prove a medical device injury?

-What is the role of a judge in a medical device injury case?
+What legal strategies might be used in a medical device injury case?

 What is the role of the jury in a medical device injury case?